Kenny Lofton: Cleveland Indians

-The following season in 1996, the Indians again had the best record in baseball (99–62) and Lofton's stolen base total (75) led the MLB for the second time in four years.
+The following season in 1996, the Indians again had the best record in baseball (99–62) and Lofton's stolen-base total (75) led MLB for the second time in four years.
 He hit .317 and had a career-high 67 RBIs.
 The Indians lost in the 1996 ALDS to the Baltimore Orioles in four games.

-As an impending free agent, it was Lofton's last season with Cleveland before being traded near the end of spring training 1997 to the Atlanta Braves of the National League (NL).
+Near the end of spring training in 1997, Lofton was traded to the Atlanta Braves.
 On trading Lofton, Hart said, "We had to make this trade based on the fact that Lofton could be a free agent at the end of this season.
 We went through it with Albert Belle last year, and Albert left and we had nothing in return.
 We were not prepared to do that again."
 Lofton, described as "an emotional and offensive catalyst" with the Indians, appeared in three consecutive All-Star games (1994–1996) and won four straight Gold Glove Awards (1993–1996) with the Indians.
 He led the AL in stolen bases for five straight seasons (1992–1996) and set the single-season Indians' franchise stolen base record (75).